Lifeguard Recalls Emotional Rescue of Officers in OC Helicopter Crash

-An off-duty lifeguard recalls the emotional rescue of two officers after a helicopter crashed into the water in Newport Beach Saturday night, leaving one officer dead and another injured.
+An off-duty lifeguard recalls the emotional rescue attempt after a police helicopter with two officers on board crashed into the water in Newport Beach Saturday night.

-Andrew Belden was the first person to jump into the water, immediately jumping in to try and rescue the officers on board.
+Andrew Belden was the first person to jump into the water, immediately diving in to try to rescue the officers on board.

 “As I arrived, the first pilot bobbed up and he was screaming, as you could imagine,” Belden recalled.
 “He just kept saying, ‘please, help my partner, my partner is still down there’.”